Cyld cutaneous syndrome

 Frequently Asked Questions

 Where can I get more information about CYLD cutaneous syndrome?
+Online resources informed by clinical research studies of CCS patients are available at:

-Web links to patient support groups
+Links to patient support groups

 www.facebook.com/groups - Multiple Cylindromas Support Group

-Please note that the BAD provides web links to additional resources to help people access a range of information about their treatment or skin condition.
+Please note that the British Association of Dermatologists (BAD) provides web links to additional resources to help people access a range of information about their treatment or skin condition.
 The views expressed in these external resources may not be shared by the BAD or its members.
 The BAD has no control of and does not endorse the content of external links.

 This leaflet aims to provide accurate information about the subject and is a consensus of the views held by representatives of the British Association of Dermatologists: individual patient circumstances may differ, which might alter both the advice and course of therapy given to you by your doctor.

-This leaflet has been assessed for readability by the British Association of Dermatologists’ Patient Information Lay Review Panel
+This leaflet has been assessed for readability by the British Association of Dermatologists’ Patient Information Lay Review Panel.

 BRITISH ASSOCIATION OF DERMATOLOGISTS PATIENT INFORMATION LEAFLET

-PRODUCED JANUARY 2021
+PRODUCED | JANUARY 2021

-NEXT REVIEW DATE JANUARY 2024
+NEXT REVIEW DATE | MARCH 2029

 Download File